FirmwGuy/CacadeDP/readme.md

 #### Record Data

-Records are binary data agnostic—any type of data may be stored, described only by a "domain" and "tag" (DT).
+Records are binary data agnostic—any type of data may be stored, described only by a DT.
 Typical data types include binary numbers (various sizes), vectors, and UTF-8 text.
 This generic approach enables CDP to support a wide variety of applications without being tied to specific data formats.

 ### Poly-Structure: Dynamic Storage